city41/kof94te/findings/howToPlay.md

 036E6C: 41FA 0036 lea ($36,PC) ; ($36ea4), A0
 036E70: 4E71 nop

-first thing it does is "null out the function pointer"

 ### other addresses the game writes there

 pressing coin to go to title screen